clojurephant/clojurephant/.github/CONTRIBUTING.md

 - (For `rc` or `final`) Make sure all issues in [GitHub milestone](https://github.com/clojurephant/clojurephant/milestones).
 - (For `final`) make sure we've released an `rc` already for this commit.
 - Have the `master` branch checked out
-- Run `./gradlew reckonTagPush -Preckon.stage=<stage>` (e.g. `./gradlew reckonTagPush -Preckon.scope=patch -Preckon.stage=beta`)
+- Run `./gradlew reckonTagPush -Preckon.stage=<stage>` (e.g. `./gradlew reckonTagPush -Preckon.stage=beta`)
   - This will run `check` on the project, create a version tag, and push that tag
-  - The tag push will trigger Circle CI to run the `main` workflow, including the publish step if tests pass on all supported Java versions.
+  - The tag push will trigger GitHub Actions to run the `release` workflow, including the publish step if tests pass on all supported Java versions.
-  - The publish will push the plugin to JCenter, Clojars, and the Gradle Plugin Portal.
+  - The publish will push the plugin to Clojars, and the Gradle Plugin Portal.
 - Go to the GitHub [releases](https://github.com/clojurephant/clojurephant/releases) and draft a new release.
 Use [the template](https://raw.githubusercontent.com/clojurephant/clojurephant/master/.github/RELEASE_TEMPLATE.md) for consistency.
 Ensure you check the _is a pre-release_ if this is a `beta` or `rc`.